 Read the news coverage and op-eds about our Shared Parenting Report Card at the links below:

-August 28, 2019 by Ginger Gentile, Deputy Executive Director
+By Ginger Gentile, Deputy Executive Director

 The COVID-19 pandemic is affecting everyone.
 And that includes parents who are paying child support.
 In fact, the economic devastation the virus has produced threatens to be disastrous for many of these parents.
 And NPO is taking a strong stand to try to protect these parents.

 When parents in an intact marriage have any sort of economic setback, they tighten their belts to work through the hard times.
 When parents who pay child support have an economic setback, they get in arrears on child support and these arrearages can build quickly and be difficult to discharge even when income is restored.
 This is a troubling, but familiar, problem.
 What’s new—what the COVID-19 pandemic has wrought—is on a different scale.
 Without swift government action, we’re headed for a catastrophe for millions of parents.

 The mandated economic shutdown will result in millions of paying parents who have never been behind on their child support payments suddenly being in arrears.
 The closure of many courts means that these parents can’t file a motion for modification of their child support.
 Even when the courts open up, there will be significant backlogs.
 And, unless lawmakers and child support officials take dramatic action, the strong enforcement measures intended to coerce child support evaders—those who have the ability to pay but are unwilling to—will be applied to parents who have lost income because of the deep economic recession.